indiqusdocs/apiculus/docs/AboutServiceProviderAdministration/MetabaseBusinessIntelligenceDashboards/ApiculusCloudResourceDashboard.md

 ![allvm2](img/allvm2.png)

 ![allvm3](img/allvm3.png)
 ## Cloud- Primary Storage Used Total

 The Cloud – Primary Storage Used Total field represents the total amount of primary storage currently utilized within the cloud infrastructure.
 It is essential for monitoring overall storage consumption across cloud resources.
-In this case, for example, the value is recorded as “null,” which may indicate that no data is currently stored, or that usage information is unavailable or not being reported.
+In this case, for example, the value is recorded as **null**, which may indicate that no data is currently stored, or that usage information is unavailable or not being reported.

 ![primarystoragetotal](img/primarystoragetotal.png)
 ## Cloud- Used IP